What is a Spread Collar?

 #4: Tie Shapes

-For semi-spread shirt collars, you have a wider range of options (again, this is the most middle-ground collar you will see on most dress shirts).
-With less space to fill than a spread collar, most tie-knots will fit while looking great – anywhere from a four-in-hand knot to a full Windsor will work perfectly.
+For semi-spread collars, you have a wider range of options (again, this is the most middle-ground collar you will see on most dress shirts, so you likely need not fret).
+With less space to fill, most tie-knots will fit while looking great – anywhere from a four-in-hand knot to a full Windsor will do.

-Our Traveler Shirt in Navy is a great example of a spread collar being used on a highly-functional dress shirt that can be dressed up or down for the occasion.
+Our Shirt in Light Blue Twill is a great example of a spread collar being used on a highly-functional dress shirt that can be dressed up or down for the occasion.
 If you want to go for a more casual look, you can easily throw on a dark gray blazer for a casual Friday outfit that is far from unprofessional.
 Want to dress it up?
-Opt for a full-Windsor tie knot on a light blue tie to create contrast between the shirt and accessory – then, simply throw on a jacket and dress pants for an easy Monday through Friday getup.
+Opt for a full-Windsor tie knot on a burgundy tie to create contrast between the shirt and accessory – then, simply throw on a jacket and dress pants for an easy Monday through Friday getup.

 Example #2: Royal Blue Stripe Dress Shirt